 If you have Medicare, it covers cancer treatment no matter how old you are.
 If you have Medicare Part D, prescription drugs that are a part of your cancer treatment are also covered.

-Medicare is a federal program in the United States, governed by several sets of laws.
-These policies are the “parts” of Medicare.
-Different parts of Medicare cover different aspects of your cancer treatment.
+Medicare is a federal program in the United States governed by several laws.
+These policies are the “parts” of Medicare, which cover different aspects of cancer treatment.

 Medicare Part A